secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

 #### Updating an existing SLA

 Updating an existing SLA is considerably easier than creating a new one.
-Simply change change the code in the source project and it will occur via the sync repo.
+Simply change the code in the source project and it will occur via the sync repo.

 #### Deleting a SLA